Authorities: 1 killed, 5 hurt in California church shooting - NewsBreak

 The shooting was reported shortly before 1:30 p.m. at Geneva Presbyterian Church in the city of Laguna Woods, the Orange County Sheriff's Department said on Twitter.

-A man died at the scene and a fifth injured person suffered minor injuries, officials said.
-All the victims were adults.

-Deputies detained a suspect, an adult male, and recovered a weapon, officials said.
+Deputies detained a suspect, an adult male, and recovered a weapon at the scene, officials said.
+It wasn’t immediately clear where inside the church the shooting happened.

 About 30 people witnessed the violence, said Carrie Braun, a sheriff’s spokesperson.
 The majority of those inside the church are believed to be of Taiwanese descent, Braun said.

-Investigators were looking at many factors, including whether the bloodshed could be a hate crime and whether the gunman was known to the church community, Braun said.
+Investigators were looking at many factors, including whether the bloodshed could be a hate crime and whether the gunman was known to the church community, she said.

-The gunfire erupted during a lunch reception honoring a former pastor of a Taiwanese congregation that has services at Geneva, according to a statement from the Presbytery of Los Ranchos, a church administrative body.

-“Please keep the leadership of the Taiwanese congregation and Geneva in your prayers as they care for the those traumatized by this shooting,” the presbytery’s Tom Cramer said in a statement on Facebook.

 More details were expected from a sheriff's department news conference scheduled for 5 p.m.